A: Having children is not a barrier to becoming either a volunteer or career firefighter.

 Many brigades and rural fire parties have their own web site or Facebook pages, and it is a good idea to check these out as they may provide answers to other queries you have.

-A: The New Zealand Fire Service offers a number of opportunities to help out, not just as an operational firefighter.
+A: Fire and Emergency New Zealand offers a number of opportunities to help out, not just as an operational firefighter.
 Many volunteer brigades and composite fire stations (stations with both career and volunteer personnel) have members who carry out an operational support role, assisting at incidents and fires with traffic control or bringing extra gear to a scene (but not getting involved with any firefighting or rescue work).

 There are also some independent operational support units, especially in cities.
 These units often specialise in certain support roles, such as lighting, traffic control or provide general support duties including refreshment, scene safety, transport and logistics.